NolanSeverns/rbac-auth-system/README.md

 Audit Logging Design
 Audit logging is implemented to ensure accountability and non-repudiation.
-Key characteristics:
+Key properties:
-Logs are written inside the same database transaction as the admin action An action cannot succeed without a corresponding audit record Logs are read-only and admin-visible
+Audit logs are written in the same database transaction as the admin action An administrative action cannot succeed without an audit record Logs are immutable and read-only
-No deletion or modification endpoints exist
+Only administrators can view audit history
-This mirrors patterns used in government, financial, and compliance-focused systems.
+This design mirrors patterns used in government, financial, and compliance-focused systems.

+RBAC Bootstrap Strategy
+RBAC systems require an initial administrator.
+This project uses a one-time bootstrap process:
+The first admin is assigned directly in the database After bootstrap, all role changes are performed via secured API endpoints No further manual role assignment is required
+This approach prevents unauthorized privilege escalation and ensures long-term access control integrity.

 Security Considerations
 Passwords are never stored in plaintext
-Tokens are cryptographically signed and time-limited Authorization is enforced server-side only
-Role data is not trusted from client input
+Tokens are cryptographically signed and time-limited Authorization is enforced server-side only Client-supplied role data is never trusted
-Secrets are externalized via environment variables .gitignore prevents sensitive files from being committed Disclaimer
+Secrets are managed via environment variables Sensitive files are excluded via .gitignore

+Disclaimer
 This project is intended for educational and demonstration purposes.
-It is not a drop-in replacement for a production security system without further hardening, such as:
+It is not a drop-in production security solution without additional hardening, such as:
 Token refresh mechanisms
 Rate limiting
 Account lockout policies
-Comprehensive test coverage
-Centralized logging / SIEM integration
+Centralized logging or SIEM integration
+Automated test coverage

 Summary
 This RBAC Authentication System demonstrates how to design and implement:
 Secure authentication
 Strict role-based authorization
-Privileged action accountability
+Controlled administrative privilege escalation Immutable audit logging
-Clean, maintainable backend architecture
+Clean, scalable backend architecture
-It goes beyond basic CRUD applications by focusing on security correctness, auditability, and real-world design patterns.
+The project focuses on security correctness, auditability, and real-world design patterns, going beyond basic CRUD-style applications.